Goddard’s Rocket

 A-5

-The A-5 served as a critical test platform for technologies intended for the future A-4.
-Though its engine was similar to the A-3’s, improvements included a new control system, better parachutes, and high-visibility paint to aid recovery.
-Wind tunnel tests of revised tail fin designs were conducted alongside launches of quarter-scale models.
+The A‑5 functioned as a dedicated test vehicle for technologies intended for the future A‑4.
+Although its engine closely resembled that of the A‑3, the design incorporated a new control system, improved parachutes, and high‑visibility paint to aid recovery.
+Wind‑tunnel testing of revised tail‑fin configurations was carried out alongside launches of quarter‑scale models.

-Guided flight tests of the A-5 began in October 1939, and the Siemens Vertikant control system was introduced in April 1940.
-By October 1943, approximately 80 launches had been conducted, some reaching altitudes of 12 km.
-These tests validated the aerodynamics and guidance technologies essential for the A-4’s development.
+Guided flight tests began in October 1939, with the Siemens Vertikant control system introduced in April 1940.
+By October 1943, around 80 launches had been conducted, some reaching altitudes of up to 12 kilometres.
+These tests successfully validated the aerodynamic and guidance solutions required for the A‑4.

-The success of the A-5 confirmed the feasibility of creating a long-range rocket weapon, setting the stage for the A-4.
+The success of the A‑5 demonstrated the practicality of a long‑range rocket weapon and paved the way for full‑scale development.

 A-5